Student-Team-Projects/Assistant/README.md

 ## <a id="requirements"></a>Requirements
 The project is intended for use with bash.
-Because the idea is to run in background, this project uses sudo to register ollama service.
+In case of using Ollama, it must meet requirements below.

 Minimum requirements:
 16GB memory, 16GB disk space, semi-modern CPU.